Overview

 Herbert Park

-Herbert Park is a 32‑acre public green space divided by a road that bears its name.
-A full circuit is just under a mile, offering a leisurely walk, formal gardens, a duck pond, tennis courts, football pitches, a bowling green and a children’s playground.
-The park is free to enter and is fully wheelchair accessible, making it a family‑friendly spot for picnics, sport or a quiet stroll among cherry‑blossom trees in spring.
+Herbert Park is a 32-acre public green space divided by a road that shares its name.
+A full circuit is just under a mile, offering a relaxed walk through formal gardens, a duck pond, tennis courts, football pitches, a bowling green, and a children’s playground.
+The park is free to enter and fully wheelchair accessible, making it a practical spot for picnics, sport, or a quiet stroll among the cherry-blossom trees in spring.

-- Aviva Stadium – The national home of Irish rugby and football, the Aviva Stadium (formerly Lansdowne Road) hosts international matches, concerts and major events.
-It is a ten‑minute walk from the centre of Ballsbridge.
+- Aviva Stadium – The national home of Irish rugby and football, the Aviva Stadium hosts international matches, concerts, and major events.
+It is a ten-minute walk from the centre of Ballsbridge.

-- RDS Arena – Part of the Royal Dublin Society complex, the arena is the home of Leinster Rugby and also stages concerts, horse‑show events and trade exhibitions.
+- RDS Arena – Part of the Royal Dublin Society complex, the arena is the home of Leinster Rugby and stages concerts, horse-show events, and trade exhibitions throughout the year.

-Ailesbury Road and the adjacent Shrewsbury Road host a cluster of embassies, including the United Kingdom, United States, Italy, Spain and the Netherlands.
-The cylindrical U.S. Embassy, designed by John M. Johansen in 1964, is a striking modern landmark.
+Ailesbury Road and the adjacent Shrewsbury Road host a cluster of embassies, including those of the United Kingdom, United States, Italy, Spain, and the Netherlands.
+The cylindrical U.S. Embassy, designed by John M. Johansen in 1964, stands out as a striking modern landmark against the traditional brick and limestone architecture.

 - Literary Walks – Follow the footsteps of James Joyce (Bloomsday site at 60 Shelbourne Road) and Patrick Kavanagh (bust on Pembroke Road).
-The area’s streets are peppered with plaques commemorating historic figures.
+The area’s streets feature plaques commemorating historic residents and architectural milestones.

-- Gurdwara Guru Nanak Darbar – Located on Serpentine Avenue, this Sikh place of worship occupies the former Oscar Cinema site and welcomes visitors of all faiths.
+- Gurdwara Guru Nanak Darbar – Located on Serpentine Avenue, this Sikh place of worship occupies the former Oscar Cinema site.
+It operates an open-door policy and welcomes visitors of all faiths to observe services or learn about the community.

 Annual Events & Festivals

-- Dublin Horse Show – Held each August in the RDS grounds, this internationally‑renowned equestrian event draws thousands of visitors and showcases Irish craftsmanship.
+- Dublin Horse Show – Held each August in the RDS grounds, this internationally recognised equestrian event draws thousands of visitors and showcases Irish craftsmanship alongside international competition.

-Ballsbridge’s food offering ranges from upscale dining to casual cafés:
+Ballsbridge’s food scene ranges from upscale dining to casual neighbourhood spots:

-- The Chop House – Specialises in dry‑aged beef and classic Irish dishes, using locally sourced ingredients.
+- The Chop House – Focuses on dry-aged beef and classic Irish dishes using locally sourced ingredients.

-- Bunsen – A minimalist burger joint praised for high‑quality beef and simple, tasty toppings.
+- Bunsen – A minimalist burger joint known for high-quality beef and simple, flavour-driven toppings.

-- The Bakery at The Merrion Hotel – Serves artisan pastries, breads and a refined afternoon tea.
+- The Bakery at The Merrion Hotel – Serves artisan pastries, breads, and a refined afternoon tea service.

-- Sophie’s at the Dean Hotel – Rooftop Italian restaurant with city views, seasonal menus and a vibrant atmosphere.
+- Sophie’s at the Dean Hotel – Rooftop Italian restaurant with city views, seasonal menus, and a lively atmosphere.

-- Paddy Cullen’s – Classic sports pub on Merrion Road with an open fire and live GAA broadcasts.
+- Paddy Cullen’s – A classic sports pub on Merrion Road with an open fire and live GAA broadcasts.

-- The Bridge 1859 – Gastropub owned by former Irish rugby internationals, popular for pre‑match meals.
+- The Bridge 1859 – A gastropub owned by former Irish rugby internationals, popular for pre-match meals.

-- Searsons – Renowned for an extensive Irish‑whisky collection and hearty steak dishes.
+- Searsons – Known for an extensive Irish-whisky collection and hearty steak dishes.

 - Roly’s Bistro – Overlooks Herbert Park and serves contemporary Irish dishes.